Successful Introduction to STEM Fields

 95% of Participants feel that WRDC-ERC programming provides effective hands-on learning opportunities.

-STEMforGIRLS Club is designed to keep girls engaged in STEM while in junior high and high school, leading to more females enrolled in STEM post-secondary programs, and eventually employed in STEM careers.
-Increasing diversity in STEM is beneficial for everyone because it improves creativity and innovation.
-Increasing the number of women working STEM careers will also enhance the economic wellbeing of women, their families, and communities.
+STEMforGIRLS Club is designed to keep girls interested and engaged in STEM while in junior high and high school, with the goal of increasing their enrollment in STEM post-secondary programs, and eventually to employment in STEM careers.

 “I learned there's lots of career opportunities.
 I also learned that there are lots of females rocking male dominated jobs.”